-On December 2, 2009, Carlos Chase ("Employee") filed a petition for appeal with the Office of Employee Appeals ("the OEA" or "the Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of terminating his employment through a Reduction-in-Force ("RIF").
+On December 1, 2009, Brenda Carter-Tsehaye ("Employee") filed a petition for appeal with the Office of Employee Appeals ("the OEA" or "the Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of terminating her employment through a Reduction-in-Force ("RIF").
 The effective date of the RIF was November 2, 2009.
-Employee's position of record at the time his position was abolished was ET-15 Special Education Teacher at Spingarn Senior High School.
+Employee's position of record at the time her position was abolished was ET-15 English Teacher at Spingarn Senior High School ("Spingarn").

 I was assigned this matter on February 6, 2012.
-On February 9, 2012, I ordered Employee to address whether the OEA may exercise jurisdiction over the instant matter.
-Employee did not respond to this order.
-On March 16, 2012 I sent out an Amended Order wherein I ordered the parties to submit written briefs on the issue of whether Agency conducted the instant RIF in accordance with all applicable District laws, statues, and regulations.
-Employee did not submit his brief as was required by the aforementioned orders.
-Accordingly, on May 2, 2012, I issued an Order for Statement of Good Cause wherein Employee was required to submit a statement explaining his failure to adhere to the deadline as was previously prescribed.
-Moreover, he was also directed to submit his legal brief.
-Employee's response was due on or before May 14, 2012.
+On February 9, 2012, I sent out an Order wherein I ordered the parties to submit written briefs on the issue of whether Agency conducted the instant RIF in accordance with all applicable District laws, statues, and regulations.
+Due to a typographical error in said order, I issued an Amended Order on February 15, 2012, wherein the parties were given additional time in which to file their respective briefs.
+Agency timely complied while Employee did not submit her brief as was required by the aforementioned orders.
+Accordingly, on May 1, 2012, I issued an Order for Statement of Good Cause wherein Employee was required to submit a statement explaining her failure to adhere to the deadline as was previously prescribed.
+She was also directed to submit her legal brief.
+Employee's response was due on or before May 11, 2012.
 To date, the OEA has not received a response from Employee.
-The record is now closed.
+All of the aforementioned documents were sent to Employee's address of record with the OEA.